-If you go to an out-of-network pharmacy and try to use your membership card to fill a prescription, the pharmacy may not be able to submit the claim directly to us.
+If you go to an out-of-network pharmacy, the pharmacy may not be able to submit the claim directly to us.
 When that happens, you will have to pay the full cost of your prescription.
-(We cover prescriptions filled at out-of-network pharmacies only in a few special situations.
-Please go to Chapter 5, Section 2.5 to learn more.)

 Save your receipt and send a copy to us when you ask us to pay you back for our share of the cost.
+Remember that we only cover out of network pharmacies in limited circumstances.
+See Chapter 5, Section 2.5 for a discussion of these circumstances.